ccarliu/RRG-DPO/README.md

 We use R2Gen-main as an example to show how to inject our proposed RRG-DPO to a report generation for post-training.

 ### TODO: the preference data will be upload in sereval days.

+## If you have any questions, please do not hesitate to contact liuhong@stu.xmu.edu.cn